Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Methods

 \subsection{Neural Parameterization of the Gibbs Energy of Mixing}

-Our model predicts \gls{lle} compositions by learning a parametric representation of the Gibbs Energy of mixing $\Delta g^{mix}$ for binary liquid systems.
+Our model predicts \gls{lle} compositions by learning a parametric representation of the Gibbs Energy of mixing $\Delta g^{\textrm{mix}}$ for binary liquid systems.
 Each molecule pair ($mol_1$ and $mol_2$), is encoded using a graph neural network (GNN), which maps the corresponding molecular graphs to continuous embeddings,

-While any encoder, such as simple fingerprints or transformers, would also work, we use the standard \textit{Chemprop} D-MPNN, which constructs a directed line graph where bonds are nodes and atoms are edges~\cite{heid2023chemprop}.
-The embeddings $\mathbf{h}_1, \mathbf{h}_2$ are concatenated to form a mixture embedding $\mathcal{M}$ and passed to a neural network $\widetilde{g}^E(\cdot\,;\mathbf{\theta})$, which models the excess Gibbs energy of mixing at composition $x$ before scaling with $x(x-1)$.
+While any encoder, such as simple fingerprints or transformers, would also work, we use the standard \textit{Chemprop} D-MPNN, which performs message passing over directed bond representations rather than directly over atom representations~\cite{heid2023chemprop}.
+We employ the simplest mixture embedding in which the pure component embeddings $\mathbf{h}_1, \mathbf{h}_2$ are concatenated to form a mixture embedding $\mathcal{M}$ and passed to a neural network $\widetilde{g}^\textrm{E}(\cdot\,;\mathbf{\theta})$, which models the excess Gibbs energy of mixing at composition $x$ before scaling with $x(1-x)$.
+The concatenation uses a fixed component order and therefore does not enforce permutation equivariance with respect to component order.
+For real applications in which the two components are exchangeable, an explicitly order-invariant architecture can be preferable, as in \cite{qinM.ZAVALACapturingMolecularInteractions2023, rittigMITSOSThermodynamicsconsistentGraphNeural2024, hoffmannJIRASEKMachinelearnedExpressionExcess2025}.
 As we focus exclusively on isothermal binary mixtures at fixed pressure, the only relevant state variable is the composition $x\in[0,1]$.
 To ensure thermodynamic consistency at the pure-component boundaries, we multiply the network output by the product of the liquid-phase compositions, such that